- Download our Moving to Brazil Guide (PDF)

-Getting around in a country as vast as Brazil is not always easy.
-Location makes a big difference in the available transportation options.
+Getting around in Brazil is not always easy owing to its vast geographic size.
+Location makes a big difference in the available transport options.
 Major cities such as São Paulo and Rio de Janeiro have taxis, buses and metro systems in addition to international and domestic airports.
-However, in smaller cities, options are more limited.
+However, in smaller cities, the options are more limited.
 Travel between cities may require planes, buses or boats.

 Public transport in Brazil